Energy-based Surprise Minimization for Multi-Agent Value Factorization: Experiments

-\textbf{EMIX Objective}: To weigh the effectiveness of the multiple target $Q$-function scheme we remove the energy-based surprise minimization from EMIX and replace it with the prior QMIX objective.
+To weigh the effectiveness of the multiple target $Q$-function scheme we remove the energy-based surprise minimization from EMIX and replace it with the prior QMIX objective.
 For simplicity, we make use of two target $Q$-functions.
 We call this implementation of QMIX combined with the dual target function scheme as \textit{TwinQMIX}.
-We can now add the energy-based surprise minimization scheme in the TwinQMIX objective to retrieve the EMIX objective.
-Thus, we can compare between QMIX, TwinQMIX and EMIX to assess the contributions of each of the proposed methods. \autoref{fig:ablations} (top) presents the comparison of average success rates for QMIX, TwinQMIX and EMIX on six different scenarios.
-Agents were evaluated for a total of 2 million timesteps with the lines in the plot indicating average success rates and the shaded area as the deviation across 5 random seeds.
-In comparison to QMIX, TwinQMIX adds stability to the original objective by reducing the overoptimistic estimates in the initial QMIX objective.
-On comparing TwinQMIX to EMIX we note that the energy-based surprise minimization scheme provides significant performance improvement in the modified QMIX objective.
-This is demonstrated in the \textit{5m\textunderscore vs\textunderscore 6m} scenario wherein the EMIX implementation improves the performance of TwinQMIX in comparison to QMIX by utilizing a surprise-robust policy.
-In the case of \textit{so\textunderscore many \textunderscore baneling} scenario which consists of a large number of opponents (27 banelings), EMIX tackles surprise effectively by preventing a significant drop in performance which is observed in cases of QMIX and TwinQMIX.
+Thus, we can compare between QMIX, TwinQMIX and EMIX to assess the contributions of each of the proposed methods. \autoref{fig:ablations} (top) presents the comparison of average success rates for QMIX, TwinQMIX and EMIX on 6 different scenarios with lines indicating average success rates and the shaded area as standard deviation across 5 random seeds.

+In comparison to QMIX, TwinQMIX adds stability to the original objective and yields performance gains in the form of improved success rates and sample-efficient convergence.
+For instance, in the \textit{3s\textunderscore vs\textunderscore 5z} scenario, TwinQMIX significantly improves the performance of QMIX by reducing the overoptimistic estimates in the initial QMIX objective.
+However, in the \textit{5m\textunderscore vs\textunderscore 6m} scenario, TwinQMIX falls short of optimal sample efficiency as a result of underoptimistic estimates yielded by the $\underset{i}{min}Q_{i}^{-}(s,u,\sigma)$ operation.